Politics of Oregon

 Like many other U.S. states, the politics of Oregon largely concerns regional issues.
-Oregon leans Democratic as a state, with both U.S. senators from the Democratic party, as well as four out of Oregon's six U.S. Representatives.
+Oregon leans Democratic as a state, with both U.S. senators from the Democratic party, as well as five out of Oregon's six U.S. Representatives.
 The Democratic candidate for president has won in Oregon in every election since 1988.
 Both houses of Oregon's legislative assembly have been under Democratic control since the 2012 elections.

 For most of its existence, Oregon was the most consistently Republican west coast state.
 Between 1860 and 1984, the state voted Democratic just six times, in 1868, 1912, 1932, 1936, 1940, and 1964.

 In 1954, the upset of incumbent Republican Senator Guy Cordon by Democrat Richard L. Neuberger, along with Democratic wins in the U.S. House and statewide races and pickups of fourteen and two seats in the state House and Senate, respectively, signaled the beginning of a shift towards the Democratic Party.
 The last Republican governor of Oregon was Victor G. Atiyeh, who served from 1979 to 1987.
 Since 1988, Oregon voters have consistently favored Democratic candidates for most major elected positions, including the U.S. presidency.

 History

 The longest-serving governor in Oregon history is John Kitzhaber, who served two consecutive terms as governor, then left office before returning to win a third term in 2010 ahead of Republican and former Portland Trail Blazer Chris Dudley and the 2014 election against Republican Dennis Richardson.
 Kitzhaber resigned in February 2015 after allegations of financial impropriety involving his partner and girlfriend, Cylvia Hayes, and certain lobbying efforts.

-The state is broken up into two main geographically separate political areas: the generally liberal cities of the Willamette Valley and the rest of the state, whose voters are typically conservative or right wing.
+The state is broken up into two main geographically separate political areas: the generally liberal cities and towns of the Willamette Valley and central/northern coast.
+The rest of the state (apart from Ashland and Bend) has voters are typically conservative or right wing.
 While about 47% of the population of Oregon lives in the Portland metropolitan area as of 2013, the rest of the state has a rural population with generally conservative views on state taxes.
 Because of the greater population living in the liberal Willamette Valley cities compared to the rest of Oregon, the state has very liberal laws, including on public health care, recreational and medical marijuana, assisted dying, and environmental protections.

 In the 2016 presidential election, Democrat Hillary Clinton received 50.07% of the vote, while Republican candidate Donald Trump received 39.09%.
 Trump performed best in Lake County, winning 77% of the 5,400 registered voters.
 Hillary Clinton performed best in Multnomah County, where she received 73% of the vote.
 Libertarian candidate Gary Johnson performed best in Gilliam County, where he received 8% of the vote.
 Columbia and Tillamook counties in the far northwest of Oregon are among 181 pivot counties out of more than 3,000 counties nationwide that Barack Obama carried in 2008 and 2012, but flipped to Donald Trump in 2016 and 2020.